applibgroup/TypefaceHelper/README.md

 }
 ```

-And in your activity, if you would like to set your typeface to a text ,
+And in your MainAbility, if you would like to set your typeface to a text ,

 ```java